bconstanzo/piecehash/docs/piecehash.md

 * `53 45 47 10` is the Segment ID, indicating a File Info Segment.
 * `5d 00 00 00 00 00 00 00` is the segment length (id, length and CRC not included), 93 bytes.
 * Segment data is long and has to be correctly interpreted.
-We have a string with the file path (zero-terminated) and then the remaining bytes form the list of hashes, which is N / M entries long, where N is the number of remaining bytes and M the hash length in bytes:
+File Info Segments have a string with the file path (zero-terminated) and then the remaining bytes form the list of hashes, which is N / M entries long, where N is the number of remaining bytes and M the hash length in bytes: where N is the number of remaining bytes and M the hash length in bytes:
     * `70 69 65 63 65 68 61 73 68 2e 70 79 00` is the file path.
 It says "piecehash.py".
     * At this point we have 93 - 13 = 80 remaining bytes and MD5 is a 16 bytes-long hash.
 That means